 "My father, Robert Querns was a P-47 Thunderbolt pilot who was over Duncan when he disappeared.
 I have heard the story dozens of times over the years.
 I will be glad to share details."

 Duncan was officially declared dead on January 19, 1946.
-He is memorialized on the tablets of the missing at Manila American Cemetery.
+He earned the Distinguished Flying Cross, Air Medal with 2 Oak Leaf Clusters, Purple Heart, posthumously.
+Duncan is memorialized at Manila American Cemetery on the tablets of the missing.

 PNG Museum Aircraft Status Card - P-47 Thunderbolt 42-22920